PART 2 YOU ARE A CHRISTIAN. NOW WHAT?

 There is also another type of gift known as an office (leadership) gift.
 Every believer is given at least one non-office gift by the Holy Spirit.
 However, not every believer is given an office gift.
 Those include apostle, prophet, evangelist, and pastor - teacher.

-The following are the names of the gifts (non-office) of the Holy Spirit along with their functions.
+The following are the names of some of the gifts (non-office) of the Holy Spirit along with their functions.
 Please read each one and enjoy the divine blessings that each provides for the edification of the body of Christ.

 - Divers kinds of tongues means speaking in a foreign language that one has not learned which is inspired by the Holy Spirit.
 The gift of tongues speaks to God and to the sinner, while prophecy speaks only to the people.